-Camamu Bay is an ecological paradise located between Morro de São Paulo and Itacaré.
+Camamu Bay is one of the largest bays on the Brazilian coast, situated on the Costa do Dendê, between Morro de São Paulo and Itacaré.

 Local traditions